Characters of Holby City: Luc Hemingway

 Joseph Millson plays Luc Hemingway, an eccentric and extremely intelligent specialist registrar.
 He first appears in November 2011, episode "Under The Skin", while on the roof with Nurse Eddi McKee.
-His double fellowship and unsociable manner winds Eddi (Sarah Jane Potts) up, and causes much hilariously funny banter to be batted between them.
+His double fellowship and unsociable manner initially aggravates Eddi (Sarah Jane Potts).
 In the episode "Ribbons", he kisses her, but the aftermath of the kiss shows that he offered no explanation and even disappeared from the ward to focus on research to avoid her.
 The episodes "Unsafe Haven (Part 1 & 2)" were focused on the beginning of their relationship, brought about by Luc allowing Eddi to see a more sensitive side of him when he blames himself for the death of a friend, the security guard, and the outbreak of Legionnaires.
 In "Long Way Down", Eddi and Luc are shown as finally being in a relationship.
 Luc is offered a permanent contract, and plans to take the contract.
 However, the end of the episode shows that Luc has left, with no explanation.
 He returned in "A Crack in the Ice", for a brief period of time.
 After the departure of Eddi, it is shown that Luc was struggling to cope.
 When Luc is confronted by a patient in "Blood Ties", we find out that he was an Army Doctor in Sierra Leone.
 "Hanssen/Hemingway" focuses partly around Luc's past.
 He departed in "Hanssen/Hemingway", leaving for India to find Eddi.

 Elliot Hope

-Paul Bradley plays Elliot Hope, who first appears in the episode "More Equal Than Others" - series eight, episode four of the programme.
+Paul Bradley plays Elliot Hope, who first appears in the episode "More Equal Than Others" – series eight, episode four of the programme.
 Elliot is introduced as a consultant surgeon and Clinical Lead on Holby General's cardiothoracic surgery ward.
 His storylines see his wife Gina, who has motor neuron disease, be assisted in killing herself, and his relationship with his children subsequently deteriorate.
 Elliot considers suicide himself, before reconciling with his family.
 He ends a brief romance with colleague Lady Byrne as he is still mourning Gina, and later shares a kiss with his old friend Tara Sodi.
 Bradley was cast in the role after originally auditioning for a more minor part, and impressing executive producer Richard Stokes.
 He observed real heart surgery being performed in preparation for the role, and bases his portrayal of Elliot on his own father, who was a doctor.
 Elliot is portrayed as "a disorganised genius", and "a medical Columbo".
 He was the focus of Holby City's 2007 Christmas episode, based on the 1964 film It's a Wonderful Life.
 The assisted suicide storyline proved controversial, though the Elliot-centric Christmas episode was generally well received by critics.
 The Times's David Chater called it "highly effective in what it sets out to do", though Robert Hanks of The Independent deemed it "incompetent to the point of sacrilege".